atmtools/typhon/doc/tutorials/dataset.rst

       End: 2018-01-01 11:59:59

 It works!
 But what if each file has an individual duration?
-Then we need to define a file handler that have a info method:
+Then we need to define a file handler that have a `get_info` method:

-TODO
+TODO: The tutorial will be continued.

 .. _typhon-dataset-placeholders: